Media Consolidation Is a Threat to Democracy

 In 2018, we will have a chance to elect members of Congress who understand this, are ready and willing to make sure that whatever favors Pai gives to the Sinclairs of our country are stopped cold and that the FCC begins to serve the public, not the big donors.

 Mark Lloyd is a clinical professor of communication at the University of Southern California’s Annenberg School for Communication and Journalism.
 He is a lawyer, a public policy advocate and an Emmy award-winning journalist, as well as the former associate general counsel at the Federal Communications Commission.
-He is coeditor of The Communication Crisis in America, And How to Fix It.
+He is co-editor of The Communication Crisis in America, And How to Fix It.

 New and Improved Comments